 Justin Bieber is thanking his haters.

-The 18-year-old won favorite pop/rock male artist at Sunday's American Music Awards and gave a shout-out to those who didn't think he would last on the music scene.
+The 18-year-old won favorite pop/rock male artist in the first award handed out at Sunday's American Music Awards and gave a shout-out to those who didn't think he would last on the music scene.

 "I want to say this is for all the haters who that I was just here for one or two years.
 I feel like I'm going to be here for a very long time," he said, also thanking his mom, manager, family and his "beautiful, beautiful fans."

-The stars were also taking their seats as fans.
-Pink said on the red carpet that she'd like to collaborate with Lauryn Hill.
+American Music Awards nominees were selected based on sales and airplay, and fans chose the winners by voting online.
+At this award show, even the stars took their seats as fans: Pink said on the red carpet that she'd like to collaborate with Lauryn Hill.
 Cyndi Lauper said her musical playlist includes Pink, Nicki Minaj and Carly Rae Jepsen's "Call Me Maybe" — an early live performance.
 Boy band The Wanted, who followed, said they were excited to see "Gangnam Style" star PSY, and Colbie Caillat wants to watch No Doubt.

-"What makes the American Music Awards special is the fans choose the winning artists," said Chester Bennington of Linkin Park, who is nominated for favorite artist alternative rock and will perform at the show.
+"What makes the American Music Awards special is the fans choose the winning artists," said Chester Bennington of Linkin Park, who won for favorite artist alternative rock and will perform at the show.

 "I don't do music for awards," the 29-year-old said in an interview.
 "It's so crazy because people always have to remind me that I'm nominated for an award when I go to award shows."